 Mile 4.0

 Follow Lake Drive until it reaches Breton Road and Lakeside Drive.
 Take a right on to Lakeside Drive at East Grand Rapids Middle School where you’ll pass the school's tennis courts and the local Community Center.
-Shortly after, you’ll return to John Collins Park.
+Shortly after, you’ll return to John Collins Park, which is equipped with public restrooms and a drinking fountain.

 Post-route: